blablablah-cmyk/habits_tracker/README.md

-# Habits Tracker App - my 2nd university project
+# Habits Tracker App
+my 2nd years university project

 A modern and intuitive habit tracking application built with Flutter.
 Currently in version 1.0.0a1 some feature might be missing or not works as intended (import/export data and notifications services)